Getting Started with Dual Credit

 Dual Credit students are not eligible for federal financial aid.

-If your ISD does not provide tuition or books, you should be prepared to pay for tuition
+If your ISD does not provide tuition or books, you should be prepared to pay for tuition and books.

 To apply for the reimbursement grant: